Operation Haylift: Production

-Production of Operation Haylift took place in Ely, the center of the actual operation.
 The opening credits include the following written prologue: "This production was photographed entirely in Ely, Nevada, and was made possible through the cooperation of the Department of Defense, U.S. Air Force and the Department of Agriculture."
 In the months prior to production, producer Joe Sawyer and cameraman Benjamin Kline made six trips to Ely to arrange filming locations.

-Filming began on January 11, 1950, and was expected to last at least eight days.
+Filming began on January 11, 1950 and was expected to last at least eight days.

-Primary filming locations included Ely's main street, the office of United Stockmen, various ranches, and Ely Airport.
-Ely's Hotel Nevada and Gambling Hall was also used as a filming location, and also served as headquarters for the cast and crew.
-For filming, the United States Air Force provided C-82s from Wright-Patterson Air Force Base in Ohio.
+Production of Operation Haylift took place in Ely, the center of the actual operation.
+Primary filming locations included Ely's main street, the office of United Stockmen, various ranches and Ely Airport.
+Ely's Hotel Nevada and Gambling Hall was used as a filming location and also served as headquarters for the cast and crew.
+For filming, the Air Force provided C-82s from Wright-Patterson Air Force Base in Ohio.
 More than 200 local residents appeared in the film, primarily in crowd scenes.

+Release

-The film premiere took place in Ely on April 10, 1950.
-George N. Swallow, who was involved in the actual operation and served as a technical advisor for the film, was also largely responsible for getting the film to shoot in Ely.
-Swallow was also primarily responsible for the film's premiere taking place in Ely.
+The film's premiere was held in Ely, Nevada on April 10, 1950.
+George N. Swallow, who was involved in the actual operation and served as a technical advisor for the film, was also largely responsible for arranging for the film to shoot in Ely and also its premiere there.